umano/AndroidSlidingUpPanel/README.md

 <style name="AppTheme">
     <item name="android:windowActionBarOverlay">true</item>
 </style>
+However, in this case you would likely want to add a top margin to your main layout of `?android:attr/actionBarSize`.
 ```
-### Additional Features
+### Additional Features and Customization

-You can restrict the drag area of the sliding panel to a specific view by using the `setDragView` method.
+You can restrict the drag area of the sliding panel to a specific view by using the `setDragView` method or `dragView` attribute.
 Otherwise, the whole panel will be slideable and it will intercept all clicks.

-You can change the panel height by using the `setPanelHeight` method.
+You can change the panel height by using the `setPanelHeight` method or `panelHeight` attribute.

-You can change the panel shadow by using the `setShadowDrawable` method.
-No shadow is displayed by default.
+If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.

 You can disable sliding by using `setSlidingEnabled` method.
 This can be useful if you want to show\hide panel only from the code.
 By default sliding is enabled.